SudoSuBash/apt/doc/external-installation-planner-protocol.md

 The order of the stanzas is significant (unlike in the EDSP protocol), with the first stanza being the first performed action.
-If multiple stanzas of the same type appear in direct succession the order in such a set isn't significant through.
+If multiple stanzas of the same type appear in direct succession the order in such a set is not significant through.

-The solution needs to be valid (it is not allowed to configure a package before it was unpacked, dependency relations must be satisfied, …), but they don't need to be complete: A planner can and should expect that any package which wasn't explicitly configured will be configured at the end automatically.
+The solution needs to be valid (it is not allowed to configure a package before it was unpacked, dependency relations must be satisfied, …), but they do not need to be complete: A planner can and should expect that any package which was not explicitly configured will be configured at the end automatically.
 That also means through that a planner is not allowed to produce a solution in which a package remains unconfigured.
 Also, packages which are requested to be removed will be automatically removed